rsmith52/Parallax-Engine/README.md

 * Intermittent bug that happens on stairs sometimes where on_tile is null
 * Shrink shadows when jumping!
 * Consider splitting up sprite / animation / visual code out of moveable object
+* Refactor considering what should go in start vs awake.

 ### Settings Code
 * Switch to a settings asset?